Enjoying our puzzle hints?

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all types of bar apparatuses used in exercise or gymnastics, such as a monkey bar or parallel bar.
+These are all types of bars used in exercise or gymnastics, such as the monkey bars or parallel bars.

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.